Do you like numbers and have an analytical mind? If so, a career as a Statistician might be perfect for you.

 To become a Statistician, you generally need to invest 4 to 6 years in education and learning.
 It includes four years of a bachelor's degree and two years of master's qualification, depending on your chosen program.

-To work in research institutions, you may need to continue studying for 4 to 5 years for a doctorate in this field.
+To work in research institutions, you should continue studying for 4 to 5 years for a doctorate in this field.

-If you are passionate about helping organizations make important decisions and solve real-world problems, you will not find it difficult to realize your career goals.
+Suppose you are passionate about helping organisations make important decisions and solve real-world problems.
+In that case, you will find it easy to realise your career goals.

 16. Job Prospects Of A Statistician